 Physical therapy can help you manage the physical symptoms of Parkinson’s disease.
 Physical therapists can teach you exercises to do on your own, or you can attend regular physical therapy sessions.

 Occupational therapy can help with fine motor skills and writing.
 In addition, modifications to the living environment can assist in enhancing mobility, independence and safety.

 Tai chi has been shown to improve postural stability and decrease falls in patients with Parkinson's disease.

 Movement strategy training has been demonstrated in small studies to improve quality of life, walking, balance and overall function, but requires persistent and continuous application in order to maintain benefit.

-Speech therapy has been suggested as a method to assist in improving hypophonia, and studies have demonstrated improvement over several years provided that treatment remain ongoing.
+Speech therapy has been suggested as a method to assist in improving hypophonia, and studies have demonstrated improvement over several years, provided treatment remains ongoing.

 Alonso-Frech F, et al. Exercise and physical therapy in early management of Parkinson disease.
 Neurologist.
 2011;17(6 Suppl 1):S47-53.

 Parkinson disease.
 American Association of Neurological Surgeons website.
 Available at: http://www.aans.org/Patient%20Information/Conditions%20and%20Treatments/Parkinsons%20Disease.aspx.
 Updated 2005.
 Accessed August 22, 2012.

 Conn HF, Rakel RE.
 Conn’s Current Therapy 2002.
 54th ed.
 Philadelphia, PA: WB Saunders Company; 2002.